+You may not use AI-based tools to write your discussions.
+You may not use AI-based tools to write your Final Paper.
 You may not submit any work generated by AI as your own.
-If you include any material generated by an AI program in your homework, then please cite it on your assignment: "ChatGPT (date) the text of your query."
+If you include any material generated by an AI program, then please cite "ChatGPT (date) the text of your query."
 You must be transparent in how you used the AI tool.
 Ensure your use of AI-based tools does not violate any copyright or intellectual property laws.
 Lazy use of AI (cutting and pasting) will result in a zero.